When's the last time you hired a typist?

 The skill became table stakes.
 The same thing is happening to programming.

-At Hypha, AI generates 80–99% of our code.
-Not boilerplate—actual features, actual systems.
+That job still exists in name.
+But at Hypha, AI now generates 80–99% of our code.
+Actual features, actual systems.
 Our team spends less time writing code and more time reviewing it, directing it, shaping it.

 Fluency